TGSAI/segy/docs/cli_usage.md

 `segy` comes with a useful CLI tool to interrogate SEG-Y files either on disk or any remote store.

-In the [cli reference] section, you can see all the options.

 ## Command Line Usage

 SEG-Y provides a convenient command-line-interface (CLI) to do